 “Have patience, the persistence to keep learning and honing your craft, it takes time so you need to have the patience to see that over years this will slowly come to fruition as something that you can make money at.”

-Previous studios he worked with include: GREE, United Front Games, Slant Six Games, EA, Activision and Capcom.
-At these amazing studios Brandon worked on games like Crash Bandicoot, Prototype and Resident Evil: Operation Raccoon City.
+Previous studios he worked with include GREE, United Front Games, Slant Six Games, EA, Activision, and Capcom.
+At these amazing studios, Brandon worked on games like Crash Bandicoot, Prototype, and Resident Evil: Operation Raccoon City.

-Although some people may seem to have a natural talent for concept art and design, this isn't something that Brandon necessarily believes in.
-He told us of the importance of high quality schooling when it comes to honing your skills as an artist.
+Although some people may seem to have a natural talent for concept art and design, this isn’t something that Brandon necessarily believes in.
+He told us of the importance of high-quality schooling when it comes to honing your skills as an artist.

-“Its key for up and coming concept and production artists that you are able to learn from professionals that do it and education is obviously invaluable.”
+“Its key for an up and coming concept and production artists that you are able to learn from professionals that do it and education is obviously invaluable.”